WP-API/client-js/README.md

 ### Accepted options

-Each model and collection contains a list of options the corrosponding endpoint accepts (passed as a second parameter), for example:
+Each model and collection contains a list of options the corrosponding endpoint accepts (note that options are passed as the second parameter when creating models or collections), for example:

 ```
 wp.api.collections.Posts.options